amitshekhariitbhu/Kotlin-Coroutines-Android-Examples/README.md

 * Adding timeout to a task using Kotlin Coroutines.

 ## Kotlin Coroutines Examples for Android Development:
 * **Single Network Call:** Learn how to make a network call using Kotlin Coroutines.
+This is a very simple use-case in Android App Development.
     * [Activity Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/single/SingleNetworkCallActivity.kt)
     * [ViewModel Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/single/SingleNetworkCallViewModel.kt)

 * **Series Network Calls:** Learn how to make network calls in series using Kotlin Coroutines.
+This is useful when you want to make a network call which is dependent on an another network call.
     * [Activity Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/series/SeriesNetworkCallsActivity.kt)
     * [ViewModel Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/series/SeriesNetworkCallsViewModel.kt)

 * **Parallel Network Calls:** Learn how to make network calls in parallel using Kotlin Coroutines.
+This is useful when you want to make network calls in parallel which are independent of each other.
     * [Activity Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/parallel/ParallelNetworkCallsActivity.kt)
     * [ViewModel Code](app/src/main/java/com/mindorks/example/coroutines/learn/retrofit/parallel/ParallelNetworkCallsViewModel.kt)

 * **Room Database:** Learn how to fetch or insert entity in database using Kotlin Coroutines.
+This is useful when you are using Room Database in your Android Application.
     * [Activity Code](app/src/main/java/com/mindorks/example/coroutines/learn/room/RoomDBActivity.kt)
     * [ViewModel Code](app/src/main/java/com/mindorks/example/coroutines/learn/room/RoomDBViewModel.kt)

 * **Timeout:** Learn how to add timeout to a task using Kotlin Coroutines.
+If you want to add a timeout to any of your background task in Android, this is going to super useful.
     * [Activity Code](app/src/main/java/com/mindorks/example/coroutines/learn/timeout/TimeoutActivity.kt)
     * [ViewModel Code](app/src/main/java/com/mindorks/example/coroutines/learn/timeout/TimeoutViewModel.kt)